merdok/homebridge-miot/README.md

 Enables additional more detailed debug log.
 Useful when trying to figure out issues with the plugin. **Default: false**
 - `customAccessory` [optional]
   Creates a custom empty accessory for the device which can be manually populated with services.
 Requires ***actionButtons***, ***propertyControl*** or ***propertyMonitor*** to be set. **Default: false**
+- `reducedPropertyMonitoring` [optional]
+  Only monitor a minimal amount of properties.
+Might help when device runs often into timeouts but also might cause issues for some devices. **Default: false**
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
 This allows to turn on/off the device buzzer/alarm. **Default: true**
 - `ledControl` [optional]